pallets/flask/docs/async-await.rst

 would make sense to consider `Quart`_.
 Quart is a reimplementation of Flask based on the `ASGI`_ standard instead of WSGI.
-This allows it to handle many concurrent requests, long running requests, and websockets without requiring individual worker processes or threads.
+This allows it to handle many concurrent requests, long running requests, and websockets without requiring multiple worker processes or threads.

 It has also already been possible to run Flask with Gevent or Eventlet to get many of the benefits of async request handling.
 These libraries